 via the Viet Cong’s legendary tunnels in Cu Chi.
 See booby traps, hidden doors and some of the 250kms of tunnels that Vietnamese resistance fighters dug by hand to escape danger and launch surprise attacks from.
 If you’re up for it, you can even go down into the skinny tunnels and experience them first-hand.

-Tonight it's a free evening, so why not grab some delicious Vietnamese food with your tour mates.
+Tonight it's a free evening, so why not grab some delicious Vietnamese food with your trip mates.

 - Experience the underground tunnel network built by Cu Chi guerrilla fighters over the course of forty years

 Today you’ll hear Vietnam’s history in a nutshell on a city tour that starts from colonial times.

 Check out the Notre Dame Cathedral, a relic left from French rule.
 We also see the Presidential or Reunification Palace, the former political heart of the country, from where various leaders have ruled.
 Learn how the loss of this building marked the fall of Saigon during the Vietnam War.
 Then look through the sobering War Remnants Museum and find out about victims of the Vietnam War.